vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

 1. Use `mysqldump` to create a dump file, massage it, then restore using the utility `sqlite3`; or
 + Use the experimental weewx utility `transfer_db.py`.

 The former is more general and can be done standalone.
-The latter is simpler, but requires access to the rest of weewx.
+The latter is simpler, but requires access to the rest of weeWX.

+*Please note that the `python-MySQL` module is required to use weeWX with a MySQL database.*

 ******************
 Dumping to SQL
 -------------